Book 16

 A) Answer these questions:

-1. What did the captain of the small ship want?
+5. What responsibility did the captain give the fisherman?

-1. What did the captain ask him after half an hour?
+7. What did the captain ask the fisherman?

 B) Which words in the story mean the opposite of: